yo-yo-yo-jbo/anti_debugging_intro/README.md

 - If we do not jump - we hang in an endless loop at offset `0x17`.

 Why did we set `al` to be `0xCB` and increase it instead of setting it directly to `0xCC`?
 Well, Note that `mov al, 0xcc` is encoded as `B0 CC`, so our "int 3 detection" would definitely detect a `0xCC` byte there, so that's a necessity.

+Of course, similar things can be done in highlevel code - not just assembly.

+### Looking for hardware debug breakpoints
+The debug breakpoint we saw so far is implemented in software (`int 3` is a *software interrupt*).
+However, Intel supports *hardware debugging*, which is usually translated to setting a breakpoint on read or write:
+- In `gdb` you'll find that in the `watch` and `rwatch` commands.
+- In `Visual Studio` you'll find an option to add a `data breakpoint`.